William C. Clayton: Early life and academic career

 William C. Clayton was born on January 24, 1831, in Hampshire County, Virginia (present-day West Virginia).
 He was the son of Dr. Townsend Clayton, a physician in Hampshire County, and his wife, Susan O'Hara Heiskell Clayton.
 Clayton received his early education from his father at home.
 He then received a collegiate preparatory education at both Romney Academy and Romney Classical Institute under the academic tutelage of William Henry Foote.
-He continued his studies at the University of Virginia in the 1846, 1847, and 1848 academic sessions.
+He continued his studies at the University of Virginia in the 1846, 1847, and 1848 academic sessions, and graduated from his separate classes there.

-Following his graduation from the University of Virginia, Clayton served as the principal of Washington Academy in Amelia County for several years, and subsequently served as the principal of the Charlestown Academy in Charles Town.
+Following his graduation from the University of Virginia, Clayton taught in various schools.
+He taught in Amelia County, Virginia, and then served as principal of Washington Academy in Georgetown, Washington, D.C. and Charlestown Academy in Charles Town.
 According to an advertisement for a female teacher in The Baltimore Sun on November 9, 1853, Clayton was serving as the principal of the Romney Classical Institute in 1853.
 Clayton stated in the advertisement that the institute was seeking an experienced female teacher to lead the school's Female Department.
 The candidate was to be qualified to teach French, English, and music.
 Just after the American Civil War, in 1866, he again served as the principal of the Romney Classical Institute for several academic sessions.